Legal

 • Updating service records

+The Client must provide reasonable access for scheduled visits.
 If the AED is used, the Client must notify SafePulse as soon as possible for Standard Units.
 For Monitored Units, SafePulse may receive an alert when the unit is activated.
 SafePulse will inspect the unit, restore readiness, and replace any consumables used.
 A call out fee may apply.
 Consumables not covered under the maintenance plan will be invoiced at current retail rates.

 Fee Reviews